Opendigitalradio/ODR-EncoderManager/README.md

 # TODO LIST
-This list is without ordered !

-  * Add BIG warning when RPC parameters are updated with WebGUI
-  * Update ZMQ Key instead of ZMQ Key path (who need to have ssh access) : Question Upload file or post content in a textarea ?
-  * Debian startup script, to launch encoder at startup : use supervisord ?
   * Create help content on help page
   * Add documentation about API and how to update automaticly DLS from different automation software.